Tied to the Sky / Canada kite store

 The end of the line is now sleeved and you can repeat the process for each of the other lines.
 Remember: make sure you have the same colour sleeving on the ends of the same line.

 Last year we spent a stellar day hiking and kite flying one Alberta's premiere provincial parks - Writing on Stone.
 It was a great way to get out in the fresh air for some quality time together as a family One of the best aspects of it was there was no cell service!
 What this meant was we had to talk to each other (novel idea, eh?
 LOL!), climb, laugh and fly kites together - we had a blast!
 I tell ya, my wife & I didn't think about work once and felt like we had a truly refreshing day.

 Many folks are looking for great gift ideas for Fathers Day this year.
 We know that kites are one such gift idea and it is a fun, enjoyable and here are a few reasons why.

 1) Fresh air is underrated!
 How good it is to get outside enjoy blue sky, the sun and the great outdoors.
 We fly kites all year round - including winter!

 2) Physically active - Getting out and moving does a body good!
-There is a kite for just about every kind of physical ability from the gentle to the full on extreme - glide kites, single line kites to carving up the sky with a trick kite or getting your adrenalin fix with Snow Kites!
+There is a kite for just about every kind of physical ability from the gentle to the full on extreme - glide kites, single line kites to carving up the sky with a trick kite.

 3) Reduces Stress - Getting away from the day to day grind is a first great step for stress reduction.
 Add the gentle flight of kites on the breeze or flying your stress through your stunt kite through the sky, flying kites have demonstrated to be an effective ways of reducing stress.